solpyro/AdventOfCode2022/README.md

 ![Day 9 Part 1 - Tail's path](Day9/data.txt.png)

-Part 2 required some code rearrangement, but it wasn#t too much work to extend my existing process.
+Part 2 required some code rearrangement, but it wasn't too much work to extend my existing process.
 And somehow the rearrangements got my processing time down to **3 minutes and 11 seconds** even though we're dealing with more points in the rope.

 ![Day 9 Part 2 - Tail's path](Day9/data.txt_10.png)